When is the 2021 Open Championship?July 1, 2018 Golf News

 Gary Player has made the most appearances to Open championships making the trip 47 times, his first win coming in 1959.

-The 2020 Open Championship will take place at Royal St. George’s.
-It will be the 15th time that it has hosted the Open.
+The 2021 Open Championship will take place at the Old Course in St. Andrews.
+It will be the 30th time that it has hosted the Open.

-Usually it would be The Old course in St. Andrews that would host the 2020 open championship, but to align with 150th Open Championship it will host 2021 open instead.
+Usually the Old course in St. Andrews would have hosted the 2020 open championship, but to align with 150th Open Championship it will host it in 2021 instead.